hhatch/feasst/dev/README.rst

 * add netcdf support http://unidata.github.io/netcdf-cxx4/index.html , https://gerasimosmichalitsianos.wordpress.com/2017/12/13/usingcppwithnetcdf/ https://support.scinet.utoronto.ca/education/staticpublic/course177content327.html
 * Add a logger, to output model params, ewald params, etc, to help users catch mistakes.
 Or maybe, output these parameters as the commented header in Log, maybe in json format.
 * Implement Jeff's parallel method via CollectionMatrixSplice that allows exchange of window ranges with overlapping simulations
+* Similarly, implement a non-OMP fh parallelization.
+Maybe that should be the first example before OMP communication?
+Only problem, keep windows running until last one converges?